Home > Analyses > Financial Services > The Charles Schwab Corporation

 Revenue by Segment

-This pie chart presents The Charles Schwab Corporation’s revenue distribution by segment for the fiscal year 2024, highlighting the contributions of key business areas.
+This pie chart illustrates The Charles Schwab Corporation’s revenue breakdown by segment for fiscal year 2025, highlighting the relative contributions of Advisor Services and Investor Services.

 Key Products & Brands